 A highly sought-after educator, Irvine engages with ensembles and students as an adjudicator, mentor, and leader.
 His teaching positions include Professor of Saxophone Studies at Canadian Mennonite University, Sessional Lecturer at the University of Toronto, and Educator in the Louis Riel School Division.
 Irvine’s educational work spans theory, ear training, jazz composition and arranging, jazz pedagogy, ensemble instruction, and private lessons.

 Serving as Director of the Winnipeg Jazz Education Collective, Irvine has been responsible for the creation and expansion of nearly a dozen musical learning programs for students and adults.
-While working with El Sistema in collaboration with the Winnipeg Symphony Orchestra—an initiative introducing elementary students to orchestral woodwinds—Irvine helped shape the program’s curriculum by structuring woodwind instruction, introducing oboe studies, and refining assessment and testing methods.
+While working with El Sistema in collaboration with the Winnipeg Symphony Orchestra—an initiative introducing elementary students to orchestral woodwinds—Irvine helped shape the program’s curriculum by structuring woodwind instruction, introducing double reed studies, and refining assessment and testing methods.

 Bachelor of Performance